Javette Orgain, MD, Re-Elected Vice Speaker of the American Academy of Family Physicians

 (800) 274-2237 Ext.
 5222

-A member of the AAFP since 1983, Orgain has served on the Commission on Governmental Advocacy since 2007.
-She has also served as Illinois’ delegate or alternate delegate to the Congress of Delegates since 2008.
+A member of the AAFP since 1983, Orgain served on the Commission on Governmental Advocacy from 2007 to 2011.
+She has also served as an Illinois delegate and alternate delegate to the Congress of Delegates.

-At the state level, Orgain has served on the Illinois Academy of Family Physicians board of directors since 2005, including terms as president and board chair.
+At the state level, Orgain served on the Illinois Academy of Family Physicians board of directors from 2002 to 2010, including terms as president and board chair.
 She also has served on the IAFP’s Government Relations Committee and chaired the Urban Health Committee.
 In 2003, Orgain received the IAFP President’s Award for her work on the Campaign for a Healthy, Smoke-Free Chicago which called for smoke-free laws and a cigarette tax increase in Cook County.
 She has served as chair of the Illinois State Board of Health since 2003 and is a governor-appointed member of the State Health Improvement Plan Implementation Coordination Council.

 In 2000, Orgain served as the 100th President of the National Medical Association, the oldest and largest organization representing African American physicians and health professionals in the United States.
 Prior to her presidency, she served two terms as vice president.
-She is currently vice-chair of the NMA Past Presidents Council and also serves as chair of the NMA House of Delegates Council on International Affairs.
-Additionally, Orgain has chaired the African-American Health Care Council in Chicago since 2000.
+She was vice-chair of the NMA Past Presidents Council from 2007 to 2012, has served as chair of the NMA House of Delegates Council on International Affairs and also was a NMA Delegate to the United Nations.
+Additionally, Orgain has chaired the African American Health Care Council in Chicago since 2000.

-In 2003, Orgain was an honoree of the National Library Association/National Library of Medicine and the American Medical Women’s Association as a “Local Legend.”
+In 2003, Orgain was a honoree of the National Library Association/National Library of Medicine and the American Medical Women’s Association as a “Local Legend.”
+In 2009, she was honored as a HistoryMaker by the UIC Chancellor’s Committee on the Status of Blacks.

-She has traveled extensively to examine other health systems, visiting China, South America, Africa, the Caribbean, Laos and Myanmar.
-Along with two colleagues, she wrote and received funding from Rotary International for an ongoing HIV community health education and nutritional supplementation project in Mthatha, South Africa.
-In 1993, Orgain helped to establish the Water for Children Africa Project through the NMA to assist poor, rural African communities to obtain clean water in order to help prevent the waterborne illnesses and diseases which sicken and kill millions of children each year.
+She has traveled extensively to examine other health systems, visiting China; South America; east, west and southern Africa; the Caribbean; Laos; and Myanmar.
+Along with two colleagues in 2009, she wrote and received funding from Rotary International for an HIV community health education and nutritional supplementation project in Mthatha, South Africa.

 # # #